Nepal | India | info | About | Contact

 Sleeping bag

-Kanchenjunga region: the high country is COLD in November, bring a 4 season sleeping bag with a T-comfort rating of -6C/20F or so (the warmest rating number).
+Kanchenjunga region: the high country is COLD in late October-November, so while you can get away without a sleeping bag, I still suggest bringing some sort of sleeping bag.
+If you want to use your own without a quilt then bring a 4 season sleeping bag with a T-comfort rating of -6C/20F or so (the warmest rating number).
 It will not be that cold however there is less oxygen so you feel colder, and sleeping toasty is one of the keys to good recovery.
-You can top up with a fleece/thermal liner (readily available in Kathmandu).
-An alternative is to combine two less warm bags.
-Many lodges have spare blanketsquilts/duvets, but often not so clean, and if the lodge is full, these are all taken for the guides and porters.

 Sleeping bag liner

 Cotton, silk, thermal or fleece.
-Saves washing your sleeping bag and adds warmth and comfort.
+Do bring they add warmth and comfort.

 Blow up pillow